zuercher8353/BINF4241-group28/Assignment5/Task3/ReadMe.md

   if the player has only one card the same function is used to check if a player has forgot to say Uno.
   If the function returns falls an approproit output gets displayed.

- If the input is draw this things get checked and this actions performed:

- The Game function drawCards("activePlayer") is called.
+ If the input is draw this the Game function drawCards() is called, since drawing is sematically always legal.

 ##### Inputs that are only accepted during the game is not running:

  This are the inputs number of players, playernames or Score to win.
-If one of this inputs is given the it gets checked if the game is not running by for this the Game function gameRunning() gets called and if it return is false the main function calls the appropriat  Game function
+If one of this inputs is given the it gets checked if the game is not running by for this the Game function gameRunning() gets called and if it return is false the main saves the input, and asks the user for the missing inputs to initalize the Game.
- Game function.
 Else the output "The game is running, command not allowed" gets displayed.

  If the inputs are semantically or syntactically not corrected the program display an appropriat error message and the actions of the input want get performed.
 If the input is correct the main functions performes the actions specified by the input by using